-Here to answer all your queries, this is your guide to the Lancaster medical school interview questions!
+Here to answer all your queries, this is your guide to the Lancaster Medical School interview questions!

-1. About your Interview
+1. About your Lancaster medicine interview

 - Some stations will consist of a mini interview, where you may be asked questions about your career choice, work experiences or suitability for a medical career.

 - Other stations may be more interactive.
 You may be asked to read a short paragraph or watch a video clip and then discuss the information at the following station.

 - There will be an additional 20-minute station, which will involve group work and will assess your suitability for problem-based learning.

 The course overview

 - Year 1 - consists of eleven PBL modules, which introduce key concepts in biomedical science and physiology.
 There will also be weekly training on basic clinical skills and communication skills.

 - Year 2 - students spend two days per week on hospital placements and spend one day per week on community-related activities.
 There are also fifteen PBL modules, which will teach common disease states and management.